Rixter21/ofo-redo/updated_todo.md

   - Updated design.md with design changes to About page and Case Studies pages
   - Updated website_status.md to reflect 90-95% production readiness

+## Recent Changes (3/19/2025)

+- [x] Fixed service cards display in services.html (2025-03-19)

+  - Replaced Alpine.js `x-show` directives with standard CSS `style="display: block"` attributes
+  - Ensured all service cards are visible by default, regardless of the selected category
+  - Fixed issue where some service cards were not showing up properly
+  - Maintained the `data-category` attributes for JavaScript filtering
+  - Verified that the CSS in services.css properly handles the hover effects
+  - Identified issue with extra clickable areas next to service cards that needs to be addressed

+- [x] Completed footer audit across service pages (2025-03-19)

+  - Verified footer in index.html as the standard template
+  - Checked BlockchainDevelopment.html and added missing footer section
+  - Confirmed ArtificialIntelligence.html has proper footer implementation
+  - Ensured consistent company information, links, and styling across footers
+  - Updated contact information to match across all pages

+- [x] Started completing MobileDevelopment.html (2025-03-19)
+  - Added proper schema.org structured data
+  - Created hero section with compelling headline and call-to-action buttons
+  - Added comprehensive mobile platforms section with iOS, Android, and cross-platform development details
+  - Implemented consistent styling with other service pages
+  - Added responsive design elements and animations
+  - Ensured navigation menu includes all service links

 ## Critical Production Issues (3/3/2025)

 _These issues must be addressed before the website can be considered production-ready_